Patroklo/yii2-file-uploader/Readme.md

 ### Saving a file object

-Besides the "save()" method inherited from ActiveRecord class, there is a new method that saves the file object data called "saveAs" that has two additional parameters:
+Besides the "save()" method inherited from ActiveRecord class, there is a new method that saves the file object data called "saveAs" with two additional parameters in top of the original save boolean parameter:

 * FileName: string that will define the file name of the file once it's uploaded into its final destination.
 Be aware that using this option will overwrite previously existing files.
 * Operations: an array defining the operations that will be made to the file once it has been inserted / updated.